robouden/Elecrow-7-Inch-Display-WZ8048C070/README.md

 ```

 ### Libraries
 [Lovyan GFX](https://github.com/lovyan03/LovyanGFX) needs to be included.
-For the audio examples I've also included [ESP32-audioI2S](https://github.com/schreibfaul1/ESP32-audioI2S) library.
-They are used in the *lib_deps* section of *platformio.ini*
+For the audio examples I've also included [ESP32-audioI2S](https://github.com/schreibfaul1/ESP32-audioI2S) library (as an alternative, the [ESP8266Audio](https://github.com/earlephilhower/ESP8266Audio) library can be used.
+They are declared in the *lib_deps* section of *platformio.ini*

 ### platformio.ini
 Next step is to adapt "platformio.ini"